My Pronouns Are No/No

-Linkedin, Twitter, Facebook, Instagram don't know I'm a woman and transgender politics have gone too far
+Linkedin, Twitter, Facebook, Instagram know I'm a woman and transgender politics have gone too far

 I logged into Linkedin today and got prompted to put in my “pronouns.”
 I stopped scrolling.
 I felt my heart race.
 I didn’t think.
 I just took a screencap of it and posted it on Twitter with one word: “No.”

 They’ve gone too far.

 I am saying “no” to being told I have to go along with the politically correct social media bios that say he/him she/her and then the other ones that make no sense.

 No to being forced by the woke mob to go along with the virtue signaling to please corporate America.